Maxon-Computer/Cinema-4D-Python-R25-Symbols-Finder/README.md

 # R25-Python-Deprecated-Symbols-Finder

-> This repository is provided as a legacy repository and is not actively maintained.
+> :warning: This an archived legacy repository which is not actively maintained.

 Provides a utility tool aimed at finding all Python symbols which have been deprecated in R25.